-FR8Star is here to connect you with qualified brokers and drivers who possess extensive experience in flatbed transport services.
+FR8Star is here to connect you with qualified transport companies and drivers who possess extensive experience in flatbed transport services.
 Here are some tips and guidance on what to expect as you get your shipment ready for the move.

 What You Need To Know About Flatbed Transport Services

 Flatbed transport services are popular, especially because they’re often perfect for hauling irregularly shaped cargo.
 Flatbed trailers, a category that may also include lowboys, extendable trailers, and drop decks, among other types, are ideal for transporting ag machinery, construction equipment, large vehicles, and other loads that don’t fit into a traditional dry van or box trailer.
-Read on to learn more about flatbed transport services and how FR8Star can connect you with the right broker and carrier for your specific load.
+Read on to learn more about flatbed transport services and how FR8Star can connect you with the right transport company for your specific load.

 Common Flatbed Trailer Load Types